d-bryan/cmsc-350-project-four/README.md

     mark s as finished
 ```

-When the method in the `DirecetedGraph` class, `(depth_first_search) or whatever you name it`, that initiates the depth
+When the method in the `DirecetedGraph` class, that initiates the depth first search is called, it should first
-first search is called, it should first initialize all the vertices to the undiscovered state and begin the search at
+initialize all the vertices to the undiscovered state and begin the search at
 the vertex that corresponds to the first name in the input file.

 - Initialize all the state and start with first class in input file